prakharrustagi42/Geospatial-Analysis---Python-Eda/README.md

 • Performed data preprocessing and transformation with pandas to evaluate delivery and rating metrics over time.<br />
-• Visualized Seaborn scatterplot to perform bivariate analysis between cost and rating to derive a relationship between the two./
+• Visualized Seaborn scatterplot to perform bivariate analysis between cost and rating to derive a relationship between the two.<br />
-• Utilized the Nominatim geocoder against restaurant instances, to generate folium heatmaps to study cuisine and budget distribution across various locations./
+• Utilized the Nominatim geocoder against restaurant instances, to generate folium heatmaps to study cuisine and budget distribution across various locations.<br />